-- Demonstrate that visitors can successfully grow their own vegetables, herbs and roses with very little care in a relatively small space by properly amending the native soil and choosing varieties of plants appropriate for our area.
+- Demonstrate how to successfully grow vegetables, herbs, and roses with very little care in a relatively small space by properly amending the native soil and choosing varieties of mostly native plants appropriate for our area.

 - Increase citizen awareness of SJC Master Gardener’s programs and services.

-Below are several documents related to the Gardens, compiled by former Garden Chair Sandra Smith.
+Check out the garden information compiled by former Garden Chair Sandra Smith.
 Be sure to check out all the worksheets in the Projects and Estimates 2018 workbook below.